alifarah94/alifarah94.github.io/aboutme.md

 ![Sumo](https://github.com/alifarah94/alifarah94.github.io/blob/master/img/maches%20lose.png?raw=true)

-The graph for matches losed proves are theory
+The graph for matches losed follows the exact pattern as the graph above surgesting are theory was right

 ### Crunching the numbers